Pulsational mode stability in complex EiBI-gravitating polarized astroclouds with (r, q)-distributed electrons: Conclusions

-The Department of Physics at Tezpur University is gratefully acknowledged for the invaluable cooperation.
-Special appreciations are due to all the members of the Astrophysical Plasma and Nonlinear Dynamics Research Laboratory (APNDRL) for their collaborative efforts and insightful discussions, which have enriched the intellectual environment of our research pursuits.
-Special acknowledgment is given to Mr. Souvik Das of Department of Physics, Tezpur University for his meticulous attention to detail and unwavering support in manuscript formatting.
-Finally, Mr. Siddharth Saikia, affiliated to University of New South Wales, is also hereby acknowledged for his help in writing elementary parts of the manuscript.
+\acknowledgments The Department of Physics at Tezpur University is gratefully acknowledged for its invaluable cooperation.
+Special appreciation is due to all the members of the Astrophysical Plasma and Nonlinear Dynamics Research Laboratory (APNDRL) for their collaborative efforts and insightful discussions, which have enriched the intellectual environment of our research pursuits.
+Special acknowledgment is given to Mr. Souvik Das of the Department of Physics, Tezpur University, for his meticulous attention to detail and unwavering support in manuscript formatting.
+Finally, Mr. Siddharth Saikia, affiliated to the University of New South Wales, is also hereby acknowledged for his help in writing the elementary parts of the manuscript.